solo-io/workshops/gloo/gloo/README.md

 glooctl create secret oauth --client-secret secretvalue oauth
 ```

-Then we will create an AuthConfig which is a CRD that configures the authentication in Gloo:
+Then we will create an AuthConfig, which is a Gloo custom resource that configures authentication:

 ```bash
 kubectl apply -f - <<EOF